Callum-Bates/BATES-RBP/README.md

 **The installation script will:**

-Create conda environments for each tool
+Create conda environments for each tool \n
 Install all required dependencies
 Download necessary models
 Set up the web interface